Skip to main content

 Specialty area(s)

-American politics, campaign advertising, emotions, gender stereotypes, political behavior, political psychology, public opinion, and research methodology.
+American politics, campaign advertising, conspiracy theories, emotions, gender stereotypes, political behavior, political psychology, public opinion, and research methodology.

 Brief biography

 Dr. Kristina M. LaPlant is an Assistant Professor in the Department of Political Science and Public Administration at the University of Wisconsin-La Crosse.
 She received her Ph.D. in Political Science from Georgia State University in 2019.
-Her primary field of study is American political behavior with an emphasis on gender stereotypes, media effects, and cognitive processing.
-Her scholarship has been published in American Politics Research, Political Behavior, Politics & Policy, and Social Science Quarterly.
+Her primary field of study is American political behavior with an emphasis on gender stereotypes, public opinion, and conspiracy theories.
+Her scholarship has been published in American Politics Research, New Political Science, Political Behavior, Politics & Policy, Social Science Quarterly, and The Social Science Journal.
 Dr. LaPlant is also passionate about mentoring undergraduate research and collaborating with students on innovative projects.

 Current courses at UWL